status-im/status-go/MAILSERVER.md

 # Description

+A poorly named "Mailserver" is essentially a Whisper node that stores message history in either a LevelDB or PostgreSQL database.

+A Status app user can run their own Mailserver for faster message retrieval or additional security.

+# Service Ports

+* `30303` TCP - [DevP2P](https://github.com/ethereum/devp2p) wire protocol port.
+Should __ALWAYS__ be public.
+* `8545` TCP - [JSON RPC](https://github.com/ethereum/wiki/wiki/json-rpc) management port.
+Should __NEVER__ be public.

+# Setup methods

 This document describes the two alternative ways to start a Status Mailserver:

 * [Docker Compose](https://docs.docker.com/compose/) - More self-contained and portable